 Norris Lake is known for its spotted, large mouth, and small mouth bass, crappie, and walleye.
 With 800 miles of shoreline, it is not hard to find the perfect cove to fish.
 There are 40 places to launch your boat including marinas, some of which offer boat rentals, campgrounds and free public boat launches.

 If you are fishing Norris Lake for the first time, we suggest that you go with a guide.
-The list we are guides that provide services on Norris Lake.
+The list we have below are guides that provide services on Norris Lake.
 The list include the type of fish for which they specialize.